GetVerdict

 event_dateday of registration · used for windows, recency, freshness

-area_name_endistrict · used for aggregation, search, comparables
+area_name_endistrict · used for aggregation, search, similar-sale matching

-project_name_enproject · prioritised in comparable matching
+project_name_enproject · prioritised in similar-sale matching

-building_name_enspecific building · highest-priority comparable signal
+building_name_enspecific building · highest-priority matching signal

-rooms_enunit type (e.g. 1 B/R, Studio) · used for unit filter
+rooms_enunit type (1 B/R, Studio …) · used for unit filter

 reg_type_enExisting Properties or Off-Plan Properties